 The efficacy of market power mitigation rules depends on the definition of a competitive offer.
 A competitive offer is equal to short run marginal costs.
 The enforcement of market power mitigation rules is undermined if the definition of a competitive offer is not correct.
-The significance of competitive offer is not correct.
-The definition of a competitive offer is not correct.
-The definition of a competitive offer is not correct.
-The definition of a competitive offer is not correct.
+The significance of competition metrics like markup is also undermined if the definition of a competitive offer is not correct.
 The definition of a competitive offer in the PJM market rules is not correct.
 Some unit owners include costs that are not short run marginal costs in offers, including maintenance costs.
 This issue can be resolved by simple changes to the PJM market rules to incorporate a clear and accurate definition of short run marginal costs.